List of Frequently Asked Questions (FAQ)

 A: Admission to the MSCS program is a competitive process.
 We continually monitor the number of applicants and the number of spaces in the program.
 We periodically revise our guidelines to give students accurate guidance for submitting successful applications.

 A: Please note that I cannot predict your "chances" of being admitted to the program.
 However, you may find the following guidelines helpful.
 We are looking for students with a recent BSCS or a related degree.
 If you meet these criteria, we would like to encourage you to apply.
-If you have a degree in another computer or information technology related discipline, and we have space in the program, we may admit you conditionally and ask you to enroll in preparatory classes.
+If you are an in-state applicant with a degree in another computer or information technology related discipline, and we have space in the program, we may admit you conditionally and ask you to enroll in preparatory classes.

 A: Here are some typical courses.
 This is not a complete list, but it should give you a flavor of the kind of courses that are typically a part of a BSCS degree.